apple/swift-migration-guide/Guide.docc/DataRaceSafety.md

 #### Function Types

-Isolation inheritance allows a type to implicitly define the isolation of its properties and methods.
+Isolation _inference_ allows a type to implicitly define the isolation of its properties and methods.
 But these are all examples of _declarations_.
-It is also possible to achieve a similar effect with function _values_.
+It is also possible to achieve a similar effect with function values, though isolation _inheritance_.

 A closure can capture the isolation at its declaration site, instead of the isolation being statically defined by its type.